 Krystal's second directorial endeavor is A Desert Sonata, an experimental piece told via cinematography, dance, and music, with Executive Producer Evan Spiliotopoulos (Beauty & the Beast).

 Her first feature scripts have placed Krystal in the top percentiles of the Austin Film Festival Screenplay Competition, World Series of Screenwriting, ScreenCraft Screenwriting Fellowship, and PAGE Awards.
-Krystal has also twice placed in the 5% top-rated scripts on The Black List and, as of 2020, is an Academy Nicholl Fellowships Quarterfinalist.
+Krystal has also twice placed in the 5% top-rated scripts on The Black List and is a SemiFinalist for Universal's 2020 Writers Program and the Black List/Women in Film Feature Residency.

 Having found her creative passion in the art of storytelling as a writer, actor, and filmmaker, Krystal is drawn to stories that inspire, move hearts, and sometimes explore the complex and uncomfortable.